MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - Consider [limits and quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits) within the Azure platform for each service that your workloads require.

 - Consider the availability of required SKUs within your chosen Azure regions.
 For example, new features might be available only in certain regions.
-The availability of certain SKUs for given resources like virtual machines (VMs) can be different from one region to another.
+The availability of certain SKUs for given resources like virtual machines (VMs) can vary from one region to another.

 - Consider that subscription quotas aren't capacity guarantees and are applied on a per-region basis.